seek-oss/braid-design-system/lib/components/Tag/Tag.migration.md

 - Renamed from `Pill` to `Tag`.
 - Renamed the `onClose` prop to `onClear`.
+- When providing an `onClear` function, you must also provide a `clearLabel` prop to maintain accessibility.
 - The `buttonType` prop has been removed.
 The clear button is now always of type `"button"`.
 - The `text` prop has been removed as this was a backwards compatibility layer.
 Tag content must always be provided as a child node.
 - No longer accepts arbitrary DOM properties, e.g. `className`.
 Please check that everything you need is exposed via the [public API](https://seek-oss.github.io/braid-design-system/components/Tag).